Ugyen Dorji (DNT politician): Early life and education

 He received a Master's degree in public policy from Lee Kuan Yew School of Public Policy, Singapore.
 He completed his Bachelor of Arts in English and Dzongkha from Sherubtse College, Bhutan.

 Professional career

-Before entering politics, he was the Desk officer at SAARC and Research assistant at Institute of water policy, Lee Kuan Yew School of Public Policy, National University of Singapore from 2016 to 2017.
+Before entering politics, he was the desk officer at SAARC and a research assistant at the Institute of Water Policy, Lee Kuan Yew School of Public Policy, National University of Singapore from 2016 to 2017.
 He has worked in the ministry of foreign affairs from 2013 to 2018.
 He was also a reporter at The Journalist in 2011.

 Political career

 Dorji is a member of Druk Nyamrup Tshogpa (DNT).

 He was elected to the National Assembly of Bhutan in the 2018 elections for the Thrimshing constituency.
 He received 2,646 votes and defeated Chenga Tshering, a candidate of Druk Phuensum Tshogpa.

-On 3 November, Lotay Tshering formally announced his cabinet structure and Dorji was named as Minister for Labour and Human Resources.
-On 7 November 2018, he was sworn in as Minister for Labour and Human Resources in the cabinet of Prime Minister Lotay Tshering.
+On 7 November 2018 he was sworn in as Minister for Labour and Human Resources.